Binche: History

 Binche came into being during the Middle Ages, near the Roman road that connected Bagacum, the capital of the Nervii, (now Bavay) to Colonia Claudia Ara Agrippinensium, (now Cologne).
 The road influenced trade and communication throughout Binche.

 The city was officially founded in the 12th century by Yolande of Gelders, widow of Duke Baldwin III from Hainaut.
 Their son Baldwin IV fortified the city, which served as a frontier fortress against France.
 In the 14th century, the city wall was extended to its present size.

 The city reached the peak of its economic power when Belgium was under Spanish rule.
-Binche was the residence of Mary of Hungary, governess of the Netherlands for her brother, Emperor Charles V. She had a magnificent palace built, designed by Jacques Du Broeucq, to compete with that of Fontainebleau.
+Binche was the residence of Mary of Hungary, governess of the Netherlands for her brother, Emperor Charles V. She had a magnificent palace built, designed by Jacques Du Brœucq, to compete with that of Fontainebleau.
 Charles V visited Binche in 1549 on invitation from his sister.
 For this occasion, she organized magnificent celebrations.

 This period of prosperity came to an end in 1554 as the palace, the city, and the surrounding area were plundered by the troops of King Henry II of France.
 Until the beginning of the 18th century, Hainaut was the site of repeated military conflicts between the kingdoms of France and Spain.

 The Industrial Revolution brought renewed prosperity.
 Coal mines' slag heaps still shape the landscape.
 Adding to this were the brickyards, tanneries, glaziers, breweries, lime kilns, and soap factories.
 Thousands of people worked at home as lace makers, cobblers, and tailors.
 Post offices and train stations were introduced in the city during this time.